sanjitc/Cloud-Pak-for-Data/Backup-Restore/Backup-Restore-Testing.md

    ```
    - In IBM Storage Fusion, go to **Applications** and check application name.
 Application name should not ends with `:resources`.
    - During restore approve any install plans as the operators are restored.
+   - Restore of Db2 might fail if `/mnt/blumeta0` is restored with permissions 755 instead of 777.
+      - Workaround is to manually change the permissions of `/mnt/blumeta0` to 777.
+      - If the issue is detected and resolved early enough in the restore process, then the restore might finish successfully.
+      - If the issue is not detected and the restore fails, then the permissions can be manually fixed and restore retry attempted.
+      - This is an ODF 4.12 (and beyond) change in the way permissions are restored.
+   - "Connection to remote host was lost” message.
+      - There is a known issue where a restore (or backup) will fail in Fusion during recipe workflow due to a lost connection.
+      - When this occurs, the only thing to do is to cleanup and retry the restore.

 4. [Post-restore tasks after restoring a Cloud Pak for Data online backup](https://www.ibm.com/docs/en/SSQNUZ_4.6.x/cpd/admin/fusion_post_restore_same_clustr.html)
    - Watson Knowledge Catalog metadata enrichment jobs
    - Watson Knowledge Catalog lineage data import jobs
+   - After restore is complete, perform the disable selinux relabeling patch: `https://www.ibm.com/support/pages/node/7105604`
+   - Check if the apple-fdb-controller-manager operator pod, in the cpd operators namespace, fails to come up with oom
+      - To resolve, increased the memory for the failing pod in the foundationdb csv.
+   - During WKC reconcile, the wkc-base will fail if return code 409 is not accepted as a good rc.
+      - Manually edit the wkc-post-install-config script and skip the check for both HTTP rc 200 and 409.
+      ```
+      $ oc edit cm wkc-post-install-config
+         Change line:    if [ "$http_code" != "409" ] && [ "$http_code" != "200" ]; then`
+      ```